-The Documenting Hope Project intends to provide ‘proof-of-concept’ to support this important new model of personalized and comprehensive care and hopes to inspire others to make these solutions available in a cost-effective way.
-As an example, some of the clinical assessments that the Documenting Hope Project will be using are cost-prohibitive because they are new and have not yet achieved traditional market efficiencies.
+The FLIGHT Study intends to provide ‘proof-of-concept’ to support this important new model of personalized and comprehensive care and hopes to inspire others to make these solutions available in a cost-effective way.
+As an example, some of the clinical assessments that the study will be using are cost-prohibitive because they are new and have not yet achieved traditional market efficiencies.
 It is our hope that by paving the way forward, there will be more demand for these types of assessments creating economies and efficiencies.
-Additionally, as part of the Documenting Hope Project, our team will be training health coaches across the country, making the model tested in our program accessible to more and more individuals over time.

 Is food really that important?